learnk8s/learnk8s.io/src/troblueshooting/content.md

 kubectl port-forward nginx-ingress-controller-6fc5bcc 3000:80 --namespace kube-system
 ```

-At this point, every time you visit port 3000 on your computer, the request is forwarded to port 80 on the Pod.
+At this point, every time you visit port 3000 on your computer, the request is forwarded to port 80 on the Ingress controller Pod.

 If you visit <http://localhost:3000>, you should find the app serving a web page.